-- The Panel asks MOF to coordinate with relevant ministries and BOJ for articulating the Design Outline of CBDC.
-The Panel expects the Design Outline to be elaborated with further assessment of the development of digital technology and progress in other jurisdictions.
-It is Panel's view that this preparation will help Japan introduce CBDC in the future without delay if the decision were made after discussions among the Japanese public. - The Panel considers it essential to clearly explain the rationale behind CBDC to the public.
+- The meeting will continue to discuss based on this interim report and articulate the Design Outline of CBDC, and then elaborate the Design Outline with further assessment of the development of digital technology and progress in other jurisdictions.
+This preparation will help Japan introduce CBDC in the future without delay if the decision were made after discussions among the Japanese public. - It is essential to clearly explain the rationale behind CBDC to the public.
 It is particularly important to answer questions such as how CBDC could address social challenges and how privacy would be protected.
 Discussions among a wide range of stakeholders, including related private entities, will be important.